By Denver Cheddie

 First it is important to properly define political involvement.
 Some say that voting is an indirect form of involvement, however that leaves the basic question unanswered.
 Others questionably claim that Jesus, in teaching of the kingdom of God, took an extreme political position that challenged the authority of Rome i.e. he opposed the existing order of which Caesar-worship was part.
 Then according to this hypothesis the gospel itself is political in nature since it challenges the status quo.
 But again this fails to address the real issue, since it does not tell whether Christians should seek political office.
 I define political involvement not in indirect terms such as voting and being abreast of current issues, but directly seeking office and positions of rulership, or seeking to influence local and national leaders.
 By all means Christians should be aware of political issues, vote, and have personal preferences.

 At the heart of the Christendom school is a postmillennial theology.
 I don’t agree with postmillennialism because it is naively optimistic.
 It believes that the church will affect society in a Christian way and bring about large scale religious reform.
 Then when the earth has been Christianized, Jesus will return to establish his kingdom.
 Postmillennialism entails a “spiritual” interpretation of the OT while neglecting the explicit teachings of the NT which presage societal decadence in the last days (e.g. 2 Tim.
 3).
 It is impossible for sinful man to accomplish otherwise.
 Only Jesus’ future physical presence combined with the binding of Satan could bring about an elysian society.
-It is not totally correct to assume that society is in its current shape primarily because Christians have become complacent.
+It is not totally correct to assume that society is in its current shape primarily because Christians have been complacent.
 This was all predicted.

 It is also wrong to presume that if our political leaders are "righteous" then that righteousness would be transferred to the populate.
 King Josiah was a righteous man, yet Jeremiah lambasted the people of his time for their wicked ways.
 Josiah's righteousness hardly influenced the people (including his own children) in a positive way.
 Society is in a downward spiral, because of the mystery of iniquity at work, which no political leader can reverse.
 Actually the only leader who will have any success before Christ's second coming at bringing some measure of sanity to society will be the antichrist, and that would only be superficial and short lived.

 Another premise of Christendom is that nations can be Christianized.
 There really is no such thing as a Christian nation.
 Christianity is an individual issue not a national one.
-There are Islamic states where everyone is obliged to be a Moslem.
+There are Islamic states where everyone is coerced to be Moslem.
 However there cannot similarly be Christian states since individuals must freely choose Christ.
 Some believe that America is a Christian nation because it was founded on Christian principles.
 Or should it be said that America was founded on religious, ethical and moral principles?
 What are Christian principles?
 The ten commandments?
 The ten commandments are not even unique to Christianity.
 They are Judaic.
 The only principle that is uniquely Christian is the atonement of Christ and its ramifications.
 All religions basically teach good social values.
 These are not necessarily Christian principles.
 Was America founded on the belief that Jesus is the only Way, the Truth and the Life, and that there is salvation in no other name?
 Then what makes it a Christian nation?

 Bill Suggs believes that America has always been a Christian nation and continues to maintain that status because “the vast majority of US citizenry claim at least a nominal adherence to Christianity” i.e. they tick the “Christian” box under religion when filling out forms.
 Nominal adherence means absolutely nothing.
 I expect to hear such misapprehensions from those unlearned in the Way, but Christians should know better.
 One must actively believe in Jesus and his atonement to be saved and considered a Christian.
 Suggs continues, “America is fully capable of taking political positions on moral matters without establishing a religion.
 America is fully capable of instituting public policies that reflect the thinking and attitudes of most Christians, indeed most Americans, without establishing Christianity.
 America is fully capable of being a Christian nation without violating the rights of conscience or the free exercise of religion.”
 Although I agree that Christianity should not be forced down the throats of people, as far as the mission of the church is concerned, what is then the point of having a “Christian nation”?
 It is just a name.
 The majority of the citizens will still go to hell.